blaykareyano/WAM/README.md

 ### Pickle Files
 - counter.p - keeps a counter going for job IDs
-- jobList.p - list of jobs in case restart due to critical failure
 - WAM_uri.p - allows for client to load the uri (universal resource identifier) rather than querying the name server
 ---